yinaS1234/yinaS1234/README.md

 - 👋 Hi,my name is Yina.
 Welcome to my Github.
 - 👀 MS Data Science Student.
+- 🌱 Love Data Visualization and Story-Tellinng with PPT/Tableau
-- 💞️ Former finance professional, currently seeking a full-time role in the field of data analytics after discovering my true passion in data
+- 💞️ Currently seeking a full-time role in the field of data analytics after discovering my true passion in data

 -  A fashionable Nerd and a Yogi at heart.
-- 🌱 Love Data Visualization and Story-Tellinng with PPT/Tableau

 - 📫 How to reach me? yina.qiao@baruchmail.cuny.edu
                     https://www.linkedin.com/in/yina-qiao/